m2osw/snapwebsites/snapdbproxy/README.md

 which is incompatible with threads.

-The `snapdbproxy` resolves that issue by itself being _thread safe_ in the sense that it does not use `fork()` anyway.
+The `snapdbproxy` resolves that issue by itself being _thread safe_ in the sense that it does not use `fork()` at all.

-CONNECTION SPEED
+Connection Speed
 ================

 Since `snapdbproxy` runs on the same computer as your other Snap!